Best mobile plans for June 2025

 felix Subscription Unlimited logo

-$20/mth for the first 6 months, then $40/mth.
-Use promo code FELIX6.
+$20/mth for the first 3 months, then $40/mth.
+Use promo code FELIX50.
 Eligibility criteria, T&Cs apply.
-Ends 6.4.25

 Pros & cons:

 • At the moment, felix is the only provider that comes close to offering a truly unlimited data mobile plan in Australia.
+That's why, for the third year in a row, it was crowned the best mobile provider for unlimited data in the 2025 Finder Mobile Awards.

 • You can easily sign up via an eSIM if you have a compatible handset.

-• felix's plans are certified carbon neutral.
+• All of its mobile plans are certified carbon neutral.
 It also plants a tree monthly for every active subscription.

-• Your download speeds will be capped at 20Mbps through out.
+• Your download speeds will be capped at 20Mbps throughout.
 However, this is good enough for streaming Netflix in HD, scrolling through social media, browsing and more.

 Mobile network: Vodafone 4G/5G network

-Total cost over first 12 months: $360
+Total cost over first 12 months: $420

 Why we chose it

-To choose the best mobile for high data, we looked at mobile plans in our database from Finder partners that came with 40GB of data or more.
+To choose the best mobile plan for this category, we looked at mobile plans in our database from Finder partners that came with unlimited data.
 From these plans, we then ranked them by our value score, which takes into account cost per gigabyte, network coverage and plan features, and went with the highest-ranking plan.

 Unlimited